- Water Ionizer Comparisons

 Water Ionizer Comparisons

-I purchased my first water ionizer 2 decades ago, and it was so life-changing that after retiring from teaching in 2007 I decided to sell water ionizers and educate the public about them.
+I purchased my first water ionizer 20 years ago, and it was so life-changing that after retiring as teacher/principal in 2007 I decided to build an online store (Alkaline Water Plus) to sell water ionizers and educate the public about them.
 Accurate information about different water ionizer machines was difficult to find back then, and this is still true today.

 Honest water ionizer comparisons are difficult to find.
-Many sites may boast water ionizer machine reviews, but on closer inspection, they are clearly biased and contain inaccuracies.
-Some sites look very objective, but are secretly owned.
-My water ionizer reviews pages exposes many of them and shows you how to spot them for yourself.
+Many sites may boast water ionizer machine reviews, but on closer inspection, they are owned by one brand and contain inaccuracies.
+My water ionizer reviews page exposes many of these secretely-owned review sites.
 Alkaine water ionizers reviews are no different than any other product reviews.
-You do have to learn how to watch out for sales tricks in anything you buy, and my review page does a great job of exposing them.
+You have to learn how to watch out for sales tricks in anything you buy, and my review page does a great job of exposing them.

 Pull and drag the chart left to right [left-click & hold the mouse- button while dragging] to see all of the water ionizer information.

 A Quick Video Tour of Our New Water Ionizers Comparisons chart & Page

 What is a water ionizer and how does it work?

 A water ionizer is an electric-powered appliance that is usually attached to a standard faucet.
 The device first filters the water, then ionizes the water by passing it through charged electrodes.

 Alkaline water and acidic water are both produced at the same time by the water ionizer.
 More can be learned about the ionization process, which is also known as electrolysis, on this page: Benefits of Ionized Water.